Gaussian diagrammatics from Circular Ensembles of random matrices: Review of Gaussian matrix combinatorics

 \subsection{Examples}

-Let us consider as an example $I_1([i_1,i_2],[j_1,j_2])$.
+Let us consider as an example $n=1$ and $I_1([i_1,i_2],[j_1,j_2],1)$.
 The simplest diagrams have no vertices of even valence ($\lambda$ being the empty partition), and consist of a single edge connecting the two vertices of valence one, as in Figure 1.
 There are two of these, one taking $i_1$ to $j_1$ and the other being twisted in order to take $i_1$ to $j_2$.
-Together they contribute \be J_{1,\emptyset}([i_1,i_2],[j_1,j_2])=\frac{1}{2\Omega_1}(\delta_{i_1j_1}\delta_{i_2j_2}+\delta_{i_1j_2}\delta_{i_2j_1}).\ee
+Together they contribute \be J_{1,\emptyset}([i_1,i_2],[j_1,j_2],1)=\frac{1}{2\Omega_1}(\delta_{i_1j_1}\delta_{i_2j_2}+\delta_{i_1j_2}\delta_{i_2j_1}).\ee

 Since $\lambda$ cannot have parts equal to $1$, the next simple case is $\lambda=(2)$.
-Use of a computer algebra system shows that \be J_{1,(2)}([i_1,i_2],[j_1,j_2])=\frac{1}{(2\Omega_1)^3}(2d^3+4d^2+10d+8)(\delta_{i_1j_1}\delta_{i_2j_2}+\delta_{i_1j_2}\delta_{i_2j_1}),\ee meaning that, containing one vertex of valence $4$, there are: $2$ diagrams with three closed cyles, $4$ diagrams with two closed cycles, 10 diagrams with one closed cycle and 8 diagrams with no closed cycles.
+Using a computer algebra system we find that \be J_{1,(2)}([i_1,i_2],[j_1,j_2],1)=\frac{(-\Omega_1)}{(2\Omega_1)^3}(2d^3+4d^2+10d+8)(\delta_{i_1j_1}\delta_{i_2j_2}+\delta_{i_1j_2}\delta_{i_2j_1}),\ee meaning that, containing one vertex of valence $4$, there are: $2$ diagrams with three closed cyles, $4$ diagrams with two closed cycles, 10 diagrams with one closed cycle and 8 diagrams with no closed cycles.
 We show four of these diagrams in Figure 2.
 Dashed lines represent Wick connections.
 Diagram a) has no closed cycles, diagram b) has one closed cycle, diagram c) has two closed cycles, diagram d) has three closed cycles.
+Diagrams c) and d) are not connected.